BramVanroy/fietje-2/training/README.md

 ## Supervised-finetuning phase

 To create [Fietje 2B Instruct](https://huggingface.co/BramVanroy/fietje-2b-instruct).
 This is much faster and should take around a day (probably less) on 16x A100 80GB.
+Training logs are [here](https://wandb.ai/bramvanroy/sft-fietje-2b), where you can see that training for longer may have improved the quality still.

 ```shell
 sbatch --job-name=fietje_sft --nodes=4 recipes/launch.slurm fietje-2b sft full deepspeed_zero3